Goomiac/GameOfLife/README.md

 # GameOfLife
 GameOfLife

-This is a simple clone of "Game of Life" made with Python.
+This is a simple clone of "Game of Life" made with Python and pygame.

 Tiles can be added by clicking on the grid.